-In the second instance of restricting calories to certain times, my feeling is that butter coffee helps with this, since once I drink it I’m not truly hungry until late in the day.
+In the second instance of restricting calories to shorter feeding window, my feeling is that butter coffee helps with this.
+Once I drink it I’m not truly hungry until late in the day.
 Sure, I’ll get all emotional and eat based on being a rudderless sucker when it comes to available food and something to do, but I’m not actually hungry until well past 5 pm.

-In the third case, that of upregulating hormones and energy burning systems for weight loss, this is basically butter coffee’s claim to fame and extensively covered by all kinds of questionable but enthusiastic amateurs.
+In the third case of using intermittent fasting for weight loss we're aiming to upregulate hormones and energy burning systems for weight loss.
+This is basically butter coffee’s claim to fame and extensively covered by all kinds of questionable but enthusiastic amateurs.

 I think it’s pretty safe to say that drinking butter coffee for most people isn’t going to work against their weight loss goals.
 In case you’re wondering, I’m not a doctor and this does not constitute medical advice.